81-year-old who rode his motorcycle from Alberta to London, Ont., says his Harley helps him 'find peace' | CBC News

 "I rode with him for two hours down the highway just to make sure he was good and on his way," said his 54-year-old son, Dave Mansell, who lives in Alberta.

-Bob, a widow for 10 years, also has a GPS tracker on his bike that his family used to check up on their dad during his four-day ride east.
+Bob, a widower for 10 years, also has a GPS tracker on his bike that his family used to check up on their dad during his four-day ride east.

 "The weather wasn't co-operating and so really there was no point in stopping," he said.
 "I just rode through the rain."